Omni-swarm: A Decentralized Omnidirectional Visual-Inertial-UWB State Estimation System for Aerial Swarms: System Implementation

-To demonstrate the capability of our state estimation method, we conduct fully autonomous formation flights and inter-drone collision avoidance tests, as details in Sect.\ref{subsec:formation}.
-In these flights, trajectories of the drones are generated by the method extended from Fast-Planner\cite{zhou2019robust}, a real-time trajectory planner based on kinodynamic search and gradient-based optimization.
+To demonstrate the capability of our state estimation method, we conduct fully autonomous formation flights and inter-drone collision avoidance tests.
+In these flights, trajectories of the drones are generated by the method extended from Fast-Planner \cite{zhou2019robust}, a real-time trajectory planner based on kinodynamic search and gradient-based optimization.

-Initially, \cite{zhou2019robust} assumes a static environment and does not consider the interaction with other agents.
+The original Fast-Planner \cite{zhou2019robust} assumes a static environment and does not consider the interaction with other agents.
 Therefore, we adapt it to achieve decentralized collision avoidance.
-Among all drones, trajectories of them are shared through the wirelss ad hoc network.
-For each drone, it checks whether any conflict exists among its own trajectory and others'.
+Among all the drones, trajectories are shared through the wireless ad hoc network.
+Each drone checks whether any conflict exists in its own trajectory and that of others.
 Whenever a conflict is found, it replans a new trajectory immediately.
-The replan starts by searching a safe and dynamically feasible initial path, in which motion primitives conflicting with other drones' trajectories are pruned to avoid an inter-drone collision.
-The path is further optimized to improve the smoothness, while safety is guaranteed by a collision cost of the swarm\cite{zhou2020ego}.
+The replanning starts by searching a safe and dynamically feasible initial path, in which motion primitives conflicting with other drones' trajectories are pruned to avoid an inter-drone collision.
+Collision avoidance is achieved by properly designing the collision penalty function in the trajectory optimization, following recent literature \cite{zhou2021ego, zhou2021raptor}.
+If a collision happens, the penalty term grows rapidly, which quickly dominates the overall optimization objective function.
 The process is repeated for each drone independently until it reaches the designated goal.

-As shown in Fig. \ref{fig:control}, the position controller receives position commands from the planning algorithm and generate attitude and thrust command.
-The N3 flight controlller executes the generated attitude and thrust commands.
 In this process, all computations, including trajectory planning, state estimation, and flight control, are done on the onboard computer.